Meterpao/Tron-Tournament-Runner/README.md

 - [Done] Create Student Profile template page
 - [Done] Link players on Leaderboard page to player profile pages
 - [DONE] Create Account/Login Page
-  - Figure out how we're going to support accounts/login
-    - upon login we can just go straight to the player's page
-  - Figure out how this will work with script uploading...
-- Display match history on Player Profile page
-- Make fake game/series data
+- Make current site and styling look more like the prototype
 - Make player profile page look nice
 - Figure out how to display replays
+  - decide if we want to create new replay system, or just use what they are currently using
+- Display match history on Player Profile page
+- Get EC2 storage working, so replays/scripts can be stored online
+- Make fake game/series data (or find a way to use data provided by Leon)
 - Figure out how to get server to upload and run python scripts
 - figure out how to get tournament results
+- Figure out how we're going to support accounts/login
+    - upon login we can just go straight to the player's page
+  - Figure out how this will work with script uploading...

 ### Basic Features